 When Will the Smell Go Away?

-The burning furnace smell usually goes away within a couple of hours, but can linger for a couple days.
-If the furnace smells, open the windows and let the odor dissipate.
-If the odors linger after opening the windows, proceed to check filters and schedule an air duct cleaning if necessary.
+The burning furnace smell usually goes away within a couple of hours, but can linger for a couple days depending on the amount of dust.
+If the smell gets too bad, open the windows and let the odor dissipate.
+Keep the heater running through this to get the smell out as quickly as possible.
+If the odors linger for a long time after opening the windows, check your air filters and schedule an air duct cleaning if necessary.

 - Never store combustible materials near your home’s furnace.